-- 5mm solid aluminium cassette panel attached to aluminium rail system which prevents cavity barriers spanning the full width of the cavity at floor level. - 100mm horizontal (floor level) mineral wool cavity barrier reinforced with wire.
-The cavity barrier sat on top of the insulation (i.e., did not break the insulation) and was not under compression. - 60-70mm clear cavity. - 100mm mineral wool insulation with plastic fixings. - >100mm solid concrete.
+- 5mm solid aluminium cassette panel attached to aluminium rail system which prevents cavity barriers spanning the full width of the cavity at floor level. - 70mm horizontal (floor level) mineral wool cavity barrier reinforced with wire behind one over cladding panel, but not installed behind the other.
+The cavity barrier sat on top of the insulation (i.e., did not break the insulation) and was not under compression. - 120mm vertical cavity barrier that was folded and under compression.
+However, this location does not appear to be a compartment line between two flats or similar separation. - 60-70mm clear cavity. - 100mm mineral wool insulation with plastic fixings. - 100mm solid concrete.
 A hole was drilled through the concrete to determine the thickness, however, it could not be further determined what was behind the concrete without potentially compromising the integrity of the structure and causing damage internally.
 Please refer to Section 3 for further details.